The one where Barbara runs over some Daleks. Also the one where Susan says farewell.

 - Too Much Information: One sign which appears in shots it shouldn't appear in reads "It is forbidden to dump bodies into the river."

-- Wham Episode: This episode is significantly more serious than the rest of Doctor Who thus far.
-This was also the first time the TARDIS crew changed at all, with Susan leaving at the end of part six.
+- Wham Episode: This was the first time the TARDIS crew changed at all, with Susan leaving at the end of Episode Six.

 - Wrong Genre Savvy: Dortmun and most of his resistance colleagues are under the illusion that he's The Hero who is destined to take down the Daleks, and that the Doctor is just some fool who's in over his head.
 They're wrong on both counts, of course.